Lázaro Cárdenas: Promotion of tourism, art, and indigenous culture

-Presidential election of 1934
+1934 presidential election

 Logo of the Partido Nacional Revolucionario founded by Plutarco Elías Calles in 1929.
 The logo has the colors and arrangement of the Mexican flag, with the party's acronym replacing the symbol of the eagle.

 Calles tapped Cárdenas to be the party's president.
 Of the revolutionary generals, Cárdenas was considered "honest, able, anti-clerical, and politically astute," He had come from a poor and marginal state of Mexico, but had risen to political prominence by his military skills on the battlefield but importantly he had chosen the correct side of decisive splits since 1913.
 When he was chosen as the presidential candidate in 1934, no one expected him to be anything other than being loyal to Calles, the "Jefe Máximo", and power behind the presidency since 1929.

 As the PNR's candidate, Cárdenas's election was a foregone conclusion.
 It was politically impossible for his patron, Calles, to serve as president again, but he continued to dominate Mexico after his presidency (1924–28) through "puppet administrations" in a period known as the Maximato.
 After two of his hand-picked men held office, the PNR balked in 1932 at supporting his first choice, Manuel Pérez Treviño.
 Instead, they selected Cárdenas as the presidential candidate.
 Calles agreed, believing he could control Cárdenas as he had controlled his predecessors.
 Not only had Cárdenas been associated with Calles for two decades, but he had prospered politically with Calles' patronage.
 Cárdenas resigned as secretary of war and the navy on May 15, 1933, and he accepted the PNR's nomination on June 5.